Von Hippel–Lindau disease

 Von Hippel–Lindau disease (VHL), also known as Von Hippel–Lindau syndrome, is a rare genetic disorder with multisystem involvement.
-It is characterized by visceral cysts and benign tumors with potential for subsequent malignant transformation.
+It is characterized by polycystic disease and benign tumors with potential for subsequent malignant transformation.
 It is a type of phakomatosis that results from a mutation in the Von Hippel–Lindau tumor suppressor gene on chromosome 3p25.3.

 Signs and symptoms

 Signs and symptoms associated with VHL disease include headaches, problems with balance and walking, dizziness, weakness of the limbs, vision problems, and high blood pressure.